 The 28mm f/2.8 IS and 24mm f/2.8 IS differ primarily by their 4mm difference in focal length.
 And, since these two lenses arrived in the same shipping box, this review and EF 24mm f/2.8 IS USM Lens Review were created (mostly) simultaneously.

 Replacing the 25-or-so-year-old and also-similar-to-each-other Canon EF 24mm f/2.8 Lens and Canon EF 28mm f/2.8 Lens, the 24mm and 28mm f/2.8 IS USM Lenses offer improved image quality, add image stabilization and Ring-type USM AF, have reduced minimum focus distances and have a much improved build quality - including a much better MF ring than the replaced 1987/1988-era designs.
-A significantly higher price tag is the big downside.
+A significantly higher price tag (at introdcution) is the big downside.

 The 28mm focal length, while not quite as popular as the 24mm focal length, is still popular - and quite useful.
 I spent some time with the EF 28mm f/2.8 IS Lens while in the North Maine Woods.
 Following is my favorite 28mm f/2.8 IS capture from that trip.
 This is the beautiful Rocky Brook Falls.